-We hope you’re getting excited for the 2018 hunting season.
-This time of year most of us are planning our fall hunts.
-And while you can easily get caught up thinking about your travel plans and what gear you’re bringing, don’t forget the most important part.
-You need to be getting some rifle practice!
-Don’t wait to check your rifle until weeks before your trip.
-Practice starts now so that you can truly prepare to hunt.
+When planning any major hunt, it can be easy to get caught up thinking about travel plans and what gear you’re bringing.
+But don’t forget the most important part.
+It is critical that you spend time practicing with your rifle!
+Don’t wait to check your rifle until the final week before your trip.
+Practice starts early so that you can truly prepare to hunt.

 1. Step Away From the Bench Rest

 Assuming that your rifle is already sighted in accurately, your next step is getting some real practice.
 Step away from the shooting bench and begin practicing in more realistic shooting positions.
 Try shooting offhand, on one knee, in a sitting position, and in the prone position.
 Here in the widely varied terrain of northern British Columbia, you never know what a shot opportunity is going to present.
 Being ready and confident in a number of positions will be a tremendous advantage.

 If you use any shooting accessories like a bipod or sticks, you never want to show up on a hunt without having given them plenty of practice.
 If possible, go take a walk out somewhere near your home and practice using these items on the side of a steep bank or in other realistic positions.
 Make sure that you’re comfortable and that you can deploy them quickly.

 Next, it’s time to practice in your hunting gear, including your clothing, binocular harness, backpack and any other accessories that might get in the way.
 Practice in the same positions we’ve already mentioned, but now do it with the rest of your hunting gear.
 See how quickly you can get into position, steady your rifle, and make the shot.